CLRX/CLRX-mirror/doc/GcnInstrsVopc.md

 VOPC opcodes (0-255) and VOP3 opcodes are same.

+NOTE: Bits for inactive threads in the 64-bit scalar destination (VCC or pair of SGPRs) are always zeroed.

 ### Tables of opcodes and their descriptions

 Table of floating point comparison instructions by opcode (GCN 1.0/1.1):